 Most Pictures Can Be Enlarged By Clicking on The Picture

-When installing with full extension slides it will be necessary to seperate the drawer from the full extension slide cabinet half at some stage.
+When installing pull out shelves with full extension slides it will be necessary to seperate the drawer from the full extension slide cabinet half at some stage.
 This is accomplished by sliding the cabinet component backwards until the release lever is exposed ( lever in the middle of the slide) push up or down on the lever to seperate the slide

 Use the pull out shelf

-The #1 tip on installing our pull out shelves is to let the pull out shelf be your guide for adjusting the drawer glides.
-There are points in every method of installation that will be easiest to accomplish when you use the pull out shelf as your guide.
+The #1 tip on installing our pull out shelving is to let the roll out shelf be your guide for adjusting the drawer glides.
+There are points in every method of installation that will be easiest to accomplish when you use the roll out shelf as your guide.
 The drawer glides that we use have a control side and a free side.
 The right side glides are the control side, the track that the wheel rolls in is a captive side.
 The metal is bent around the wheel and the wheel will only track in that groove.
 The left side glide is the free side that allows for adjustment of the assembly.
 It is very important to pay attention to the left side glide for any problems with glide alignment with your slide out shelves will show up on the left side.

 If you are mounting to an existing shelf you should check to make sure it is held securely in place.
-When the pull out shelf is extended, all of the weight will be on the front of the existing shelf, and if the shelf is not supported with strong clips, there is a possibility the existing shelf could beak down.
+When the slide out shelf is extended, all of the weight will be on the front of the existing shelf, and if the shelf is not supported with strong clips, there is a possibility the existing shelf could beak down.
 It is also important to make sure the back of your shelf is secured down or else it will tip when the sliding shelf is extended.
 We usually secure the back of the shelf by installing a screw on each side of the shelf either to the back wall or the back of the side walls.
 We leave the head of the screw sticking out 1/4" or more just on top of the adjustable shelf so that the extended head keeps the shelf from tipping.
 Make sure you do not put the screw through an exposed wall or cabinet back.
 Or you can secure the adjustable shelf in the back with a 1/4 piece of plywood cut 1" wide.